-Jamie is a skateboarder and artist based in London.
+Jamie is a skateboarder and artist based in London

-“Painting and design are becoming more and more the focus of my life after I finally realized what I want to pursue and I’ve got skateboarding to thank for that!
+Painting and design are becoming more and more the focus of my life after I finally realised what I want to pursue and I’ve got skateboarding to thank for that!

 I started going on skate trips to Barcelona and straight away was addicted to the place – the culture, the artwork and the way of life and I think this city had a massive part to play in me becoming an artist.

 My art is mostly quite intuitive and I won’t really plan a painting just like I wouldn’t really plan a skate, I’ve gone past the days of saying “I want to get this” or “I want to film this”.

-The majority of the artist that inspire me don’t skate, such as people that I’ve researched at uni like Roger Hilton, Alan Davie and Phoebe Unwin to name but a few but it’s not necessarily artists or skateboarders that inspire me it may be with the Lad’s five pints deep at Elland road singing marching on together watching Leeds play football inspires me just as much, the memories, the colours, the gritty back alleys and the realness, I’ve experienced can always give me a new perspective creatively.
+The majority of the artists that inspire me don’t skate, such as people that I’ve researched at uni like Roger Hilton, Alan Davie and Phoebe Unwin to name but a few but it’s not necessarily artists or skateboarders that inspire me it may be with the lad’s five pints deep at Elland road singing marching on together watching Leeds play football inspires me just as much, the memories, the colours, the gritty back alleys and the realness, I’ve experienced can always give me a new perspective creatively.

-I have always been a big fan of Ed Templeton’s work and all his toy machine graphics, his photography and the way he exhibits his work with the different placed frames.
+I have always been a big fan of Ed Templeton’s work and all his Toy Machine graphics, his photography and the way he exhibits his work with the different placed frames.

 I think it’s a proper good thing what The No Comply Network is doing for skateboarders, there’s so much talent out there that goes unnoticed on and off the board.